Back to overview

 Reading time: seven minutes

 As autumn draws in and the weather gets colder, there’s nothing quite like a good book.
-Legal fiction has always been a well-liked genre.
+From court room dramas to crime thrillers, legal fiction has always been a well-liked genre.
 Since 1960, To Kill a Mockingbird has been a popular book to read and teach in schools.
 Although it’s a brilliant work of legal fiction, it’s also a novel written by a white author about the Black experience of the justice system in America.
 To use the words of author Tanya Landman in the Guardian, “Harper Lee’s focus is purely white”.
-So, in this LCN says we want to draw attention to the wealth of legal and political writing produced by Black authors.
-By highlighting these voices, we hope to not only expand your legal knowledge but hope that you’ll also be entertained, educated and inspired.
+So, in this LCN Says, we want to draw attention to the wealth of legal and political writing produced by Black authors.
+By highlighting these voices, we hope to not only expand your legal knowledge, but hope that you’ll also be entertained, educated and inspired.

 For more information on what firms, chambers and legal education providers are doing to improve diversity and inclusion within the profession, head to LCN’s Diversity hub, sponsored by Gowling WLG (UK) LLP.